-|The Business and Economic Development Commission consists of seven voting members: Residents with business expertise, one non-voting ex officio member of the City Council, and one representative of the Chamber of Commerce.
+|The Business and Economic Development Commission consists of seven voting members: Residents with business expertise, one City Council liaison, and one representative of the Chamber of Commerce.

 The BEDC is empowered hereby to review, advise and make recommendations to the City Council regarding any or all projects being undertaken in the commercial, industrial, and residential/office zoning districts of promotes and fosters business and development in the City of Highland Park in an advisory capacity to the City Council.

 The purpose of the BEDC is to: (1) prepare and recommend to the City Council development programs which are designed to achieve the goals and objectives of the City's official Master Plan that pertains to economic restructuring and development within goals in the community's commercial, industrial, and residential/office zoning districts; and (2) complete any other related tasks as may be directed to the BEDC by the City Council.